Construction Rating: | starstarstarstarstar_border |

 T' kit includes a good-quality red nylon 24" chute typical o' larger Estes kits.
 It may even be a little oversized for this kit; t' descent rate be around 12 fps.
 Fortunately t' wind be fairly light and t' model stayed on t' field, matey, barely.

 Overall this is a nice kit, especially for t' discounted price.
 T' only significant issue be t' short shock cord.
 It's definitely a builder's kit that will keep even an experienced rocketeer enjoyably occupied for quite a few hours.
 Accur8's skin kit was a worthwhile upgrade and sidesteps t' need t' fill all those wood surfaces.
-I was careful t' make sure that t' motor mount could fit an Aerotech F35 reload, and it'll be interestin' t' see how t' model performs on that motor assumin' I can figure out if any nose weight is needed.
-For now, it's a fine flyer on composite Es and I expect it would do well on t' E12.
+I be careful t' make sure that t' motor mount could fit an Aerotech F35 reload, ya bilge rat, and it'll be interestin' t' see how t' model performs on that motor assumin' I can figure out if any nose weight is needed.
+For now, matey, it's a fine flyer on composite Es and I expect it would do well on t' E12.

 Very nice looking rocket.
 Have mine half finished but am going with a paper coating and then stock finish.
 Made a couple other modifications also.
 Modified the tube coupler and made it into a baffle and the anchor point for the recovery system.
 Also added some steel wool wire inside baffle to aid in trapping hot gas particles.
 Can't wait for the weather to warm so I can start painting.